sign-language-processing/sign-language-processing.github.io/src/index.md

 ### Sign Language Detection

-Sign language detection [@detection:borg2019sign;@detection:moryossef2020real] is defined as the binary-classification for any given frame of a video whether a person is using sign-language or not.
+Sign language detection [@detection:borg2019sign;@detection:moryossef2020real] is defined as the binary-classification for any given frame of a video whether a person is using sign language or not.

 @detection:borg2019sign introduced the classification of frames taken from YouTube videos as either signing or not.
 They take a spatial and temporal approach based on VGG-16 [@simonyan2015very] CNN to encode each frame